Are the concerns of food and using the toilet stopping or ever stopped you to visit China? If you answer "yes", such worries are probably unnecessary.

 According to an inbound tourist report released by Google in a China tourism summit in late September, the majority of foreign visitors say their actual experience in China has far exceeded expectations, with 72% consider their dining experience the most satisfying amongst all (as shown in the following below).

 But if you take a look at their previous concerns before landing in China, these people don't appear to be always optimistic about things:

 To obtain a clearer picture of how the visitors' attitudes towards food and toilets changed before and after their visit, I have combined the two graphs as demonstrated below.

-It can be seen that prior departure, food and bathroom were the biggest concerns that turned out with the highest traveler satisfaction.
-(Toilets are normally considered belong to the catalogue of accommodation.)
+It can be seen that prior departure, food, and bathroom were the biggest concerns that turned out with the highest traveler satisfaction.
+(Toilets are normally considered to belong to the catalogue of accommodation.)

-When asked what contributes to their high level of satisfaction, visitors stated that the diversity of food, hospitality of local people as well as the good tourism infrastructure greatly eased their previous worries. *Both data was collected by Google from respondents who visited China in the past two years and who are planning to visit China within a year.
-The complete report can be downloaded at: gtravel.b0.upaiyun.com/fullreport.pdf.
+When asked what contributes to their high level of satisfaction, visitors stated that the diversity of food, the hospitality of local people, as well as the good tourism infrastructure, greatly eased their previous worries. *Both data was collected by Google from respondents who visited China in the past two years and who are planning to visit China within a year.
+The complete report can be downloaded at gtravel.b0.upaiyun.com/fullreport.pdf.

 The food in China is safe, diversified and tasty.